1 Week Program (Including: 3 days in Algonquin Park)

 We’ll be exploring topics such as human impact, climate change and be taking a look at famous examples for inspiration for an independent project that you’ll work on while at Algonquin!
 Our LENS students will be participating in team building exercises around camp unique to that program (i.e. exploring camp counsellor scenarios and stories) and gain leadership experiences by leading activities among our Adventure students!

-Upon booking a $500 deposit is due to reserve the spot.
-After 30 days full payment is due. if there are issues with this please contact firstname.lastname@example.org.
-This program will be offered to participants on a first come, first serve basis.
-If you would like to opportunity to join Jake and other fellow teens up north for a 3 day adventure program, please fill out this form below as soon as possible.
+Upon booking a $500 Non-Refundable deposit is due to reserve the spot.
+If you would like this unique opportunity to join GTA Photography and other fellow teens up north for a 3 day adventure program, please fill out this form below as soon as possible.